Today in Hip-Hop: Public Enemy Drops ‘It Takes a Nation of Millions to Hold Us Back’ Album

 Already renowned for their bold, demanding and controversial style, Public Enemy took their fearless approach to unprecedented heights on It Takes A Nation Of Millions To Hold Us Back, which was the groups second studio recording under Def Jam.
 In an attempt to mirror its extensive social impact, Public Enemy channeled Marvin Gaye's iconic album, Let's Get It On, while constructing and recording It Takes A Nation Of Millions To Hold Us Back.
 Laced with both socially and morally cognizant lyrics, led by the purposefully outspoken Chuck D, Public Enemy assesses the ideologies of political consciousness, white supremacy, and self-empowerment within the African-American community.
 Aggressively captivating throughout its entirety, the album leaves listeners no option but to intently digest the multitude of potent messages rooted throughout it.

-In what is undoubtedly one of the most significant and influential albums of all time, It Takes A Nation Of Millions To Hold Us Back was unlike anything that had ever been released in hip-hop to that point in time, and twenty-six years later, the same sentiment can still be voiced about the revolutionary album.-Michael Blair
+In what is undoubtedly one of the most significant and influential albums of all time, It Takes A Nation Of Millions To Hold Us Back was unlike anything that had ever been released in hip-hop to that point in time, and 29 years later, the same sentiment can still be voiced about the revolutionary album.-Michael Blair

 See 11 Rappers Who Were Shot While They Were in the Spotlight